makumbi/makumbi.github.io/content/blog/2016/Optimistic-view-of-2016.md

 some enter your life to only pull you back.
 On August 16 th 2015, I was able to have the girl of my dreams enter my life.
 She not only makes my heart sing sounds of joy each time I see her, but she stimulates my brain and my thinking each time we talk.
 I look forward sharing my journey with her this year.
-My family also plays a massive roll; they are always supportive, always patent with me and are always looking out for my best interest even when I cannot see it at the time.
+My family also plays a massive role; they are always supportive, always patent with me and are always looking out for my best interest even when I cannot see it at the time.
 I love all of them and cannot wait to make them proud some day.

-Whoever reads this post, thank you for reading.